 - Exit Glacier: Take a hike to Exit Glacier.
 The path is dotted with markers showing the glacier’s retreat over the decades, which is humbling.

-- Kenai Fjords Tours: Opt for a day cruise to get up close to the majestic glaciers and feel the sheer power of nature.
-You might spot humpback whales, gray whales, or Steller sea lions basking on the rocks.
+- Kenai Fjords Tours: Take a day cruise to see the majestic glaciers up close and feel the sheer power of nature.
+You might spot humpback whales, grey whales, or Steller sea lions basking on the rocks.

-- Wildlife Watching: June is prime time for spotting an array of wildlife, from orca whales to adorable puffins darting about in the chilly waters.
+- Wildlife Watching: June is prime time for spotting wildlife, from orca whales to adorable puffins darting about in the chilly waters.

 Denali National Park

-If you’re figuring out what to do in Alaska in June, Denali National Park should be high on your list.
+Denali National Park should be on your list if you’re figuring out what to do in Alaska in June.
 The mountain itself, Mount Denali, is often visible due to clearer weather, and the wildlife is thriving.

 Adventure Awaits

-- Denali Park Road: Hop on a bus tour along Denali Park Road for a chance to see brown bears, moose, caribou, and Dall sheep in their natural habitat.
+- Denali Park Road: Hop on a bus tour along Denali Park Road to see brown bears, moose, caribou, and Dall sheep in their natural habitat.
 The vast wilderness will steal your breath away.

 - Hiking Trails: Trails like Mount Healy Overlook offer panoramic views of Denali’s incredible landscape.
-Be sure to wear waterproof shoes and bring a good bug repellent for comfort.
+For comfort, wear waterproof shoes and bring a good bug repellent.

-- Day Trip: Spend a day exploring the Savage River Loop, a scenic trail that offers a glimpse of Denali’s untamed beauty.
+- Day Trip: Explore the Savage River Loop, a scenic trail that shows Denali’s untamed beauty.

 Sitka Summer Music Festival

-If you crave a bit of culture amidst Alaska’s wild grandeur, June brings the Sitka Summer Music Festival.
+June brings the Sitka Summer Music Festival if you crave a bit of culture amidst Alaska’s wild grandeur.
 It’s an experience where classical music collides with raw nature, filling Sitka with harmonies that resonate against the lush backdrop.

 - Rich Heritage: This festival is a chance to mingle with locals and experience a slice of Alaskan culture in a truly special environment.